KupnoH/pre-commit-linter/README.md

 phpcs-ds-pre-commit
 =======================

-Provides all necessary dependencies for PHP code sniffer with Drupal standards
+Provides all necessary dependencies for PHP code sniffer with Drupal standards and twig linter

 TODO:
 --------
 - Add js, css checkers
 - Extend package functionality to use more Drupal 8 versions(at least all supported)
+- Add functionality for custom installation
 - More to go....
-- ../../drupal/coder/coder_sniffer

 Installation